 ADA: The Three-Letter Word You Should Know

-Embodying the old adage, the road to hell is paved with good intentions the Americans with Disabilities Act (ADA) began as a move towards equality but has darkened into a curse word.
+Embodying the old proverb, the road to hell is paved with good intentions, the Americans with Disabilities Act (ADA) began as a move towards equality but has darkened into a curse word.
 A three letter word.
-The irony is most companies are more than happy to comply with disabled access regulations and care deeply about their customers, employees, and overall safety, yet collectively everyone girds themselves for impending lawsuits that seem predatory.
+The irony is most companies are more than happy to comply with disabled access regulations and care deeply about their customers, employees, and overall safety.
+Yet collectively, everyone prepares themselves for impending lawsuits that seem predatory.
 Here we provide a look back at ADA origins and look at the big picture items you should know.

 Americans with Disabilities Act: A History

 Passed by Congress in 1990, The Americans with Disabilities Act (ADA) “is the nation’s first comprehensive civil rights law addressing the needs of people with disabilities, prohibiting discrimination in employment, public services, public accommodations, and telecommunications.”
 In 2008, congress furthered the definition to include those with specific medical disorders like diabetes, depression, and others (http://www.usatoday.com/story/opinion/2015/07/27/ada-americans–disabilities-act-lawsuits/30702519/).
 Then, in 2011 amendments to the Department’s 1991 Title II with adjustments to the Code for Federal Regulation (CFR) went into effect.

 In 2013 EEOC reported a 9% increase of ADA-related lawsuits from the previous year.
 That number jumped in 2014 to 40%.
 At the close of 2015 that number had skyrocketed to 63% (http://www.icsc.org/sct/newsletters/article/landlords-grapple-with-more-ada-lawsuits/).
 So what do all these numbers mean to you?
 Besides fearing for a lawsuit, that is.